Thank you for using FieldEdge.

 Notices; Opting Out

 By providing us with your email address (including by “following,” “liking,” linking your account to the FieldEdge service or other Services, etc., on a third-party website or network), you consent to our using the email address to send you Service-related notices, including any notices required by law, in lieu of communication by postal mail.
 You also agree that we may send you notifications of activity on the Service to the email address you give us, in accordance with any applicable privacy settings.
 We may use your email address to send you other messages or content, such as, but not limited to, newsletters, additions or changes to features of the Service, or special offers.
 If you do not want to receive such email messages, you may opt out by emailing us your request at [email protected].
 Opting out may prevent you from receiving email messages regarding updates, improvements, special features, announcements, or offers.
 You may not opt out of Service-related emails.

 You may be able to add, update, or delete information as explained above.
 You may request deletion of your account by emailing us at [email protected].

 FieldEdge Data Protection Officer, [email protected]

 Additional Information for Users Located in the European Economic Area (“EEA”)

-If you are a resident of the European Union, the General Data Protection Regulation (“GDPR”) will come into force on May 25, 2018.
-While we take significant measures to protect privacy of your information, we are working toward ensuring that we are compliant with the GDPR rules by the time they become effective.
+If you are a resident of the European Union, the General Data Protection Regulation (“GDPR”) came into force on May 25, 2018.
+We take significant measures to protect privacy of your information and remain compliant with the GDPR rules.

 If you are a resident of country other than Australia, you acknowledge and consent to our collecting, transmitting, and storing your Personal Information out of the country in which you reside.